gongenbo/gongenbo.github.io/_posts/Java/2019-08-26-IllegalArgumentException: URLDecoder's Solution.md

 There is a % between `网络` and `E&` that causes the URLDecoder.decode to be unrecognizable

 A solution is to replace % to %25 instead.
-Something like:
+Something like that:

 ```aidl
 public static String recursionDecode(String value) throws UnsupportedEncodingException {